Skip to main content

 Note

-• What if the derived segment shows 0 input records?
-It could mean that there is no overlap between the included segments, or it could indicate that one of the segments originally used in the derived segment has since been deleted.
+• If the derived segment shows 0 input records, It could mean that there is no overlap between the included segments, or it could indicate that one of the segments originally used in the derived segment has since been deleted.
 Any distributions of a derived segment with 0 input records will fail.

 • Make sure to keep within the limits of the number of derived segments per audience your contract allows.